jam-web/2020-US-Election-Electoral-Votes-by-State/README.md

 # election
-A work in progress to track the 2020 presidential campaign.
+An interactive electoral map for the 2020 presidential campaign.
-I used Javascript/HTML/CSS to make the tables.
+Javascript/HTML/CSS